-The mission of the UW Small Animal Imaging Facility (SAIF) is to provide innovative state-of-the-art, affordable, noninvasive, multi-resolution, in-vivo and ex-vivo imaging support to UW Carbone Cancer Center (UWCCC) members, UW researchers, and industries that use small animal models in their research.
+The mission of the UW Small Animal Imaging Facility (SAIF) is to provide innovative, state-of-the-art, affordable, noninvasive, high-resolution, in-vivo and ex-vivo imaging support to UW Carbone Cancer Center (UWCCC) members, UW researchers, and industries that use small animal models in their research.

 The facility director and manager provide consultations to investigators to determine which imaging methodologies are most suited to meet their research objectives.